What is MFC?

 How do I dilute/disperse the product?

-The best way to disperse the product on lab-scale is to add water step by step while stirring with a kneading tool.
+The best way to disperse the product on lab-scale is to add water step by step while stirring.
 For dilution below 5 wt% a high shear device such as an Ultraturrax is needed to activate the suspension.

 How do I add MFC to my product?

 It is really important that there are high enough shear forces when MFC is added to the product.
 Otherwise the MFC is not evenly dispersed/distributed and the desired effects will not occur.

 Can I freeze the water dispersed products to increase shelf-life?

 No, the forming of ice crystals during freezing will push the fibrils together and therefore agglomerate them.

 If you have any additional questions regarding microfibrillated cellulose in general or our products, please contact us.